From the airport to the city centre Peru

 In tourist towns, the historic centers are easily accessible on foot, and there are many hotels of all categories, so cabs are less necessary.
 Lima is the only exception to this rule.

-VTC: applications such as Uber or its local derivatives (Cabify, Yango) work very well in Lima.
+VTC: applications like Uber or its local derivatives (Cabify, Yango) work very well in Lima.
 Elsewhere in the city, you'll still find a lot of street fares negotiated on the spot.

 Mototaxis offer their services in the villages.
 These are actually mopeds, equipped like rickshaws, and can be ridden by two or three people.
 Their fares are lower than those of cabs.
-Slower than cars, they are more picturesque and much more fun.
+Slower than cars, they're more picturesque and a lot more fun.

 By car Peru